williln/til/claude/files-to-prompt.md

 2. `pip install files-to-prompt`
 3. Add an XML `<background>` tag with notes on the project, whatever background I want the AI to focus on, whatever expertise I want to reflect
 4. Add an XML `<instructions>` tag with very specific instructions on what I want to accomplish (Something like "Use a custom template for this view `MyView`" or "Write a test that the `MyView` endpoint returns a 200")
-5. Run `files-to-prompt -e py --cxml path/to/file1.py path/to/file2.py` and capture the output
+5. Run `files-to-prompt --cxml path/to/file1.py path/to/file2.py` and capture the output
 6. Copy the output and paste it at the bottom of the `prompt.md`
 7. Upload the `prompt.md` to [Claude Desktop](https://claude.ai/download), or pass it to whatever CLI tool (like [aider](https://aider.chat)) I am using to interact with Claude.
 8. My prompt is usually something like "Read `prompt.md` and follow the instructions."